| student recruitment |

 While 2 yearlong program students are required to take a much broader range

-but also, for a wide spectrum of jobs in the real world. |
+lectures but also, for a wide spectrum of jobs in the real world. |

 Applicants must complete the download application forms and pay the application